kdearbackup/capstone-project/server/API_DOCUMENTATION.md

       "success": true,
       "message": "User is logged in successfully",
       "data": {
-        "needsPasswordChange": true // true - after the user changes their password, this field will be updated false }
+        "needsPasswordChange": true // true - after the user changes their password, this field will be updated to false }
     }
     ```